-enforceable as to the parties to a specific federal proceeding,48 but there was no certainty that a confidentiality agreement, protective order, or even a ruling by the court that there had been no waiver would be followed by other courts involving different parties.49 By incorporating such agreements in a court order pursuant to Rule 502(d), the parties can be certain that such a non-waiver order will control waiver issues regarding that disclosure in other matters.
+Once entered by the court, the Rule 502(d) order provides the producing party with protection from a claim of waiver by the opposing party.
+Most importantly, Rule 502(d) provides that such an order is enforceable in all other federal and state proceedings.57 Prior to the adoption of Rule 502, these arrangements were enforceable as to the parties to a specific federal proceeding,58 but there was no certainty that a confidentiality agreement, protective order, or even a ruling by the court that there had been no waiver would be followed by other courts involving different parties.59 By incorporating such agreements in a court order pursuant to Rule 502(d), the parties can be certain that such a non-waiver order will control waiver issues regarding that disclosure in other matters.

-Comment 2(b): Absent good cause shown by one of the parties, courts should enter Rule 502(d) clawback/ non-waiver orders as a matter of course when parties fail to appropriately consider and agree upon the entry of such orders.
+Comment 2(b): Absent good cause shown by one of the parties, courts should enter Rule 502(d) clawback/non-waiver orders as a matter of course when parties fail to appropriately consider and agree upon the entry of such orders.